mrblog/dinesafely-api/README.md

 *Note about tests:* These are really more integration tests than pure unit tests.
 A Mysql instance is required with an empty database, default named `test_data`.
 The `test_data` database is reset with baseline test data before each test.
-The tests also use the Google Places API and therefore require a working Google API key.
+The tests use a mock Google Places API service and therefore do not require a working Google API key.
 An Email service is not required for the tests.
 The tests do not actually send emails, but use the "log" mail driver.